ldtteam/MinecoloniesWiki/source/workers/deliveryman.md

 Also, the higher the level of the hut, the Deliveryman will move faster and faster back and forth (nice leveling perk, right?).

-**Hint**: You MUST build the [Warehouse](../../source/buildings/warehouse) to at least level 1 so the Deliveryman can do his work.
-Deliveryman will visit 1 worker's hut per trip, then back to Warehouse.
-So, level up the Warehouse and build more Deliveryman huts to take care of more worker's huts at the same time and grow grow grow... faster faster faster!
+**Hint**: You MUST build the [Warehouse](../../source/buildings/warehouse) to at least level 1 so the Deliveryman can do it's work.
+The deliveryman will visit 1 worker's hut per trip, then back to Warehouse.
+So, level up the Warehouse and build more Deliverymen huts to take care of more worker's huts at the same time and grow grow grow... faster faster faster!